Board of Directors

 |Timothy M. Ring|

-Mr. Ring has been the Chairman and Chief Executive Officer of C. R. Bard, Inc. since 2003.
-He is a director of C. R. Bard, Inc. and was director of CIT Group Inc. from 2005 to 2009.
+Mr. Ring retired in 2017 as Chairman and Chief Executive Officer of C. R. Bard, Inc., positions in which he had served since 2003.
+He is a director of Becton, Dickinson and Company, and was a director of C. R. Bard, Inc. from 2003 to 2017 and CIT Group Inc. from 2005 to 2009.
 Mr. Ring is a Trustee of the New Jersey Health Foundation.
 He has been a director of Quest Diagnostics since December 2011.
 Mr. Ring has extensive executive experience, including in strategic planning and international operations, with multinational corporations operating in the healthcare industry.

 |Gail R. Wilensky, Ph.D.|